ancantu/SCICLD2019/docs/optimization_parallelization/optimization_parallelization_01.md

 * Monitor a job to evaluate performance.
 * Break down a large task into multiple small tasks.
 * Optimize code for a specific architecture.
-* Use the optimal resources for your problem.
+* Use the optimal resources for your work.

 # Topics Covered